Leas Park Junior School Leas Park Junior School

 British Science Week is 7th to 16th March this year.
 The theme is change and adapt.

-In school we will have some special visitors, reminding us how animals change and adapt to their environments.
+In school we had some special visitors, reminding us how animals change and adapt to their environments.

-In addition children are invited to take part in the National poster competition.
-To enter, they simply need to create a poster which fits in with the theme of ‘Change and adapt’ and hand it in to Mrs Murphy by Friday 28th March.
+In addition children were invited to take part in the National poster competition.
+To enter, they simply needed to create a poster which fits in with the theme of ‘Change and adapt’ and hand it in to Mrs Murphy.

 British Science Week 2024